Stewed Beef Rice Noodles – "Boat Noodles"

-Be sure to see Kasma's Blog entry on Beef Noodle Soup.
+Be sure to see Kasma's Blog on Beef Noodle Soup.

 - 4 cups fresh bean sprouts

-- 4 green onions, white and green parts, cut in thin rounds
+- 4 green onions, white and green parts, cut into thin rounds

-- 2-inch section fresh or frozen galangal, crushed (or use 6 dried pieces)
+- 3-inch section fresh or frozen galanga, crushed (or use 8 dried pieces)

 - 1 head garlic cloves, crushed whole

-- 1 Tbs. palm or brown sugar, or to taste (see Cooking to Taste)
+- 1-2 Tbs. palm or brown sugar, or to taste (see Cooking to Taste)

 Hot Chile Sauce:

-- 2 red serrano or jalapeno peppers, chopped
+- 2-3 red jalapeño or serrano peppers, chopped with seeds

 - 2-3 tsp. sugar, to taste

-Make the stewed beef and tendons by placing the whole beef shank and all the herbs, spices and flavor ingredients in a large pot.
+Make the stewed beef and tendons by placing the whole beef shank with all the herbs, spices and flavor ingredients in a large stock pot.
 Add water and bring to a boil.
-Reduce heat to low and simmer covered until the shank is tender.
+Reduce heat and simmer over very low heat until the shank is tender.
 This may take 3 or more hours.
 Remove the beef from the pot and strain out all the herbs and spices from the broth.
-Cut shank including tendons into bite-size chunks and return to strained broth.
+Cut shank including tendons into bite-size chunks and return to the strained broth.

-While the beef is stewing, prepare the hot sauce.
-Pound the chopped chiles and garlic to a paste with a mortar and pestle.
-Combine with the remaining sauce ingredients and let sit to allow the flavors to blend and mingle.
+While the beef shank is stewing, prepare the hot sauce.
+Pound the chopped chillies and garlic to a paste.
+Then combine with the remaining sauce ingredients and let sit at least 1/2 hour to let the flavors blend and mingle.
 The sauce ages well and actually tastes better when made a day or two ahead of time.

 If you are using fresh chow fun noodles, separate as much as possible into single strands.
-Make the fried garlic oil and prepare the remaining ingredients.
+Make the fried garlic oil and prepare the remaining ingredients where necessary.